croz-ltd/nrich/nrich-webmvc/README.md

 ## Overview

-`nrich-webmvc` library provides additional functionality built on top of Spring Web MVC framework.
+`nrich-webmvc` module provides additional functionality built on top of Spring Web MVC framework.
 Its main purpose is exception handling through
 `NotificationErrorHandlingRestControllerAdvice` and providing notification response to client.
 It also contains additional utility classes that disable binding of transient properties, convert empty strings to null etc.